nuwan-samarasinghe/wallet-wise-api/README.md

 # wallet-wise-api
-This is a demo API created for the spring boot application with the esencial components
+This is a demo API created for the spring boot application with the essential components